Dental Sealants Irvine, CA

 Bacteria love to find all the nooks and crannies in teeth, especially in the back teeth used to chew.
 In addition to brushing and flossing, dental sealants provide another layer of protection.
 This thin plastic coating fills and adheres to the chewing surface of the teeth to help prevent cavities.

-Dental sealants are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Dental sealants are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our staff can discuss the procedure and answer any questions.
 Call us at (949) 258-9682 to learn more and schedule an appointment.

 The Details About Dental Sealants